Maitham16/p1/dataset/ReadMe.txt

-This dataset that used to train the models.
+# These are datasets that used to train the models.